tibs/reST-slides-talk/rst-slides.rst

     transform restructuredtext documents to html5 + twitter's bootstrap css, deck.js or reveal.js

+Outputs HTML, using a variety of different presentation techniques.

 Last significant commit in 2017, but minor documentation fixes since.

+(didn't seem to work when I tried to use it - probably a docutils version problem)

 General purpose tool that can also provide slides using various mechanisms.